-'Felt is a collection that has left a mark on me and hopefully on the NZ poetry landscape'

-JORDAN HAMEL, LANDFALL REVIEW ONLINE

-FELT TEXT EXTRACT

-The Physics of Grief

-The rain has stopped and I'm still beneath our largest London plane.
+'Felt is a collection that has left a mark on me and hopefully on the NZ poetry landscape' JORDAN HAMEL, LANDFALL REVIEW ONLINE FELT TEXT EXTRACT The Physics of Grief The rain has stopped and I'm still beneath our largest London plane.
 On this windless afternoon its leaves drum brush shuffle in private readying.
 The tree has decided that it has had enough of water and, in one body, downpours.
 To step out from under it is to feel the temporary ease of being someone else.
 On We Go CATHERINE BAGNALL AND L. JANE SAYLE This exquisite little hardback of 21 poems and 26 watercolour paintings is the result of a long-time poet and artist collaboration and grew out of their exploration of the natural world, childhood memories and thoughts about the climate change crisis.
 It's part of a growing literary genre based on emerging forms of ecological thinking that cross genres and scientific disciplines.
 An adult picture book to be read aloud to all ages, and a gesture of playful joy, this small treasure can be enjoyed in one sitting and returned to on a regular basis.

 CATHERINE BAGNALL is a senior lecturer in the School of Design at Massey University.
 Her work focuses on performance practices and its intersection with dress.

 JANE SAYLE has been a dealer in curios and ephemera, an art writer and reviewer, and a lecturer in art and design history.
 This is her first book of poems.

+PUBLISHED: March 2021

+ISBN: 9780995137820

-PUBLISHED: March 2021 ISBN: 9780995137820 Hardback, 179 x 115mm.
-80 pages. \$35 nd happy to be ecause of the myst and the planitude lost lose the big feeling t's springtime for the lone this storage eid is brang to an happing primary school word at doesn't begin to ext extrarms of Jirine he though Poetry New Zealand Yearbook 2021 Edited by tracey slaughter The packed issue #55 features 180 new poems - including by this year's featured poet, Aimee-Jane Anderson-O'Connor and by John Allison, Stephanie Christie, Michele Leggott, Wes Lee, Elizabeth Morton, David Eggleton, Bob Orr and Kiri Piahana-Wong - and essays and extensive reviews of new poetry collections.
+Hardback, 179 x 115mm.
+80 pages. \$35

+'A magical and unique reading experience' PAULA GREEN, NZ POETRY SHELF and happy to be because of the mystery and the plenitude Deep tunnels in white cliffs craquelure on the black square who knows what they may mear Lines love the big feeling It's springtime for the lone sentry on guard at his outpost and musin on happiness a primary school word that doesn't begin to explain the charms of living he thought 15 Poetry New Zealand Yearbook 2021 EDITED BY TRACEY SLAUGHTER The packed issue #55 features 180 new poems - including by this year's featured poet, Aimee-Jane Anderson-O'Connor and by John Allison, Stephanie Christie, Michele Leggott, Wes Lee, Elizabeth Morton, David Eggleton, Bob Orr and Kiri Piahana-Wong - and essays and extensive reviews of new poetry collections.
 TRACEY SLAUGHTER'S latest works are the poetry collection Conventional Weapons (Victoria University Press, 2019) and the novella if there is no shelter (Ad Hoc Fiction, 2020).
 She lives in Kirikiriroa Hamilton and teaches creative writing at the University of Waikato, where she edits the journals Mayhem and Poetry New Zealand Yearbook.
 PUBLISHED: March 2021 ISBN: 9780995135420 Limpbound, 200 x 148mm.
 408 pages. \$40